 These programs are designed for working professionals and typically have flexible scheduling.
 Although the majority or all of the curriculum requirements can be completed online, some programs have short on-campus residencies or other practical training components.

-Organizational leadership online students may select a focus area, like business management, healthcare management, not-for-profit management, information technology, organizational development, international management and more.
+Online students in organizational leadership programs may select a focus area, like business management, healthcare management, not-for-profit management, information technology, organizational development, international management and more.
 Specializations are more commonly offered at the master's degree level.
-Master's degree programs usually have a final applied research project, and doctoral degree programs typically require a dissertation.
+Master's degree programs usually have final applied research projects, and doctoral degree programs typically require dissertations.

 Online graduate degrees in organizational leadership are available at the master's degree level through private, for-profit universities; they typically result in a Master of Arts.
 However, there are a few public and not-for-profit schools which offer this option as well.
 As traditional brick-and-mortar campuses expand their curriculum on the Web, there are expected to be more choices for individuals who want to complete an organizational leadership degree online.